apache/activemq-artemis/docs/user-manual/en/configuration-index.md

 Just copy "80cf731af62c290" and replace your plaintext password with it.

-#### Using a different decoder
+#### Using a custom decoder

-It is possible to use a different decoder rather than the built-in one.
+It is possible to use a custom decoder rather than the built-in one.
-Simply make sure the decoder is in Apache ActiveMQ Artemis's classpath and configure the server to use it as follows:
+Simply make sure the decoder is in Apache ActiveMQ Artemis's classpath.
+The custom decoder can also be service loaded rather than class loaded, if the decoder's service provider is installed in the classpath.
+Then configure the server to use it as follows:

 ```xml
     <password-codec>com.foo.SomeDecoder;key1=value1;key2=value2</password-codec>